smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 # SDL Logger

-SDL Core uses [log4cxx](https://logging.apache.org/log4cxx/latest_stable/) for logging.
+By default, SDL Core uses the [log4cxx](https://logging.apache.org/log4cxx/latest_stable/) framework for logging.

-To provide flexibility SDL now provides the capability to replace the log4cxx logger with any other logging package such as boost or syslog.
+By implementing logger abstraction, SDL now provides the capability to replace the log4cxx logger with any other logging package-such as boost or syslog.

- SDL implements Logger abstraction allowing for easy replacement of the logging library.

 |||
 High Level Design